YuliiaSkaskevych/Pineapple_DRF/README.md

-HW #20/
+HW #20

-Implement in the project:/
+Implement in the project:

-at least 2 models with links (Post, Comment)/
+at least 2 models with links (Post, Comment)

-Post and Comment models must be owned by the user (FK link)/
+Post and Comment models must be owned by the user (FK link)

-Serializers for these models/
+Serializers for these models

-CRUD using viewset to work with these models so that:/
+CRUD using viewset to work with these models so that:

 everyone can view posts and comments/ only logged in users could add posts and comments/